 - Send an individually addressed TID-to-link Mapping Request frame to a non-AP MLD

+- Signal a group of STAs by either:

+Sending a TID-to-link Mapping Request frame that includes an AID Bitmap element to the broadcast address after a DTIM Beacon frame, or

+Sending a TID-to-Link Mapping element that includes an AID Bitmap subelement in a frame sent to the broadcast address after a DTIM Beacon frame

 - Advertise a TID-to-link Mapping by including a TID-To-Link Mapping element in Beacon and Probe Response frames as defined in 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames).

+Note 1—The procedure for TID to link mapping negotiation is the same between an individual negotiation and a group-initiated negotiation, except for the initiating frame.

+The AP MLD shall include a Reason Code for each link whose TID settings are requested to be changed in the TID-to-Link Mapping element of a TID-to-Link Mapping Request frame.

-After receiving the individually addressed TID-to-link Mapping Request frame, the responding MLD shall
+After receiving an individually addressed TID-to-link Mapping Request frame or a TID-to-Link Mapping element carried in a groupcast or broadcast frame that indicates the MLD’s AID, the responding MLD shall

 send an individually addressed TID-to-link Mapping Response frame to the initiating MLD according to the